- Tomato hornworms are very large caterpillars with a horn-like tail.

-- They can also chew holes in fruit.
+- They can also chew holes in the fruit.

 How to identify tomato hornworms

-Hornworms are amongst the largest caterpillars in Minnesota and can measure up to four inches in length.
+- Hornworms are among the largest caterpillars in Minnesota and can measure up to four inches in length.

 - Small tomato hornworms are yellow to white in color with no markings.